-Most people don’t know about the incredible experience at Class Act Restaurant from Maui Community College (MCC).
+Most people don’t know about the incredible experience at The Leis Family Class Act Restaurant from The University of Hawaii Maui College.
 This 75-seat restaurant with Kahului Harbor and West Maui Mountain views offers fine dining for anyone with a reservation.

 For the price of a meal at any nice restaurant in Maui, you can enjoy a multi-course meal by learning professionals.
 This “Living Classroom” is filled with aspiring chefs and restaurant workers.
 The food is made with precision and care, while the service is spot-on.
 The attention to detail is partly because they’re being graded for everything they do.
 At the end of your meal, you even get to grade the meal yourself.

 The following menu was served to us when we went in recently.
 Our comments follow every course.